singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 Windows command prompt install commands
 ```

-### SETUP Sculpin
+### Setup Sculpin
-The quick guide is not to everyone's taste and so we'll delve deeper into the setup and installation of Sculpin in this step-by-step guide.
+The quick guide is not to everyone's taste and so we'll delve deeper into the installation and setup of Sculpin in this step-by-step guide.

 Please note, that while the quick start guide was tested on all three operating systems, this detailed main guide was only tested in Ubuntu Linux and while it will work with only slight changes in OSX, it will be somewhat different when using the Windows OS!